 Flash onto the Device

-Replace PORT with your ESP32 board’s serial port name.
+PORT with your ESP32 board’s USB port name.
+If the

 flash automatically builds and flashes the project, so running

 When flashing, you will see the output log similar to the following: